brinkmanlab/globecorr/static/tutorial.md

 ![domain_var_hover_ex](./tutorial/domain_var.png)

 ### Domain Layout
+- There are several ways to arrange the domains.
+First, the domains can be arranged manually by the user.
+The orientation of the domains around the circumference of the circle can be changed by clicking the domain and dragging.
+However, you will need to move other domains to accomodate the changes.
+It is possible to have domains overlapping.
+Users please note that clicking domains on or off will reset any rearrangements.

-- Domains can be automatically sorted two ways.
+- Domains can also be automatically sorted two ways.
 To switch the way the domains are sorted and plotted around the circumference of the globe, hover over the "Globe Options" <i class="v-icon mdi mdi-tune" style="background-color:#1976d2;color:white;"></i> menu on the right hand side of the screen.
 Then click on the menu options under "Sort".

 ![domain sort menu](./tutorial/domain_select.png)